ThingLink + Fingrid create virtual electricity power station environments for immersive, effective site safety training

 Contextual learning that sticks

 In the virtual site, the user can move logically between the different spaces of the substation as they would do while carrying out the actual work tasks.
-This contextuality has been proven to be very effective employee training as it helps improve recall of instructions, even on the spot.
-At all stages of the tour, the user can also easily return to the aerial view, making it easier to navigate and perceive the space.
+This contextuality has been proven to be a very effective method of employee training as it helps improve recall of instructions, even under pressure.
+At all stages of the tour, the user can also easily return to the aerial view, making it easier to navigate and perceive the space and relative position of different areas.

 Veijo says that it initially took some time to create clear, high-quality materials as the team considered different solutions.
 However, the work was streamlined by using the same template to create materials for all substations; for example, the information tag texts could be copied.
 However any initial investment of time in creating the virtual tours is worthwhile in the long run, as this way many employees can explore the facilities independently.

 The end result is truly functional and user-friendly learning materials, in which employees can easily and quickly move around the premises, return to the initial map view, move to other substations if necessary and find additional information.